zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

 # Setup just installed Ubuntu 12.04

 To make shared folders work VirtualBox Guest Additions must be installed.
-First of all u have to "insert" an ISO image into virtual CD drive:
+First of all you have to "insert" an ISO image into virtual CD drive:

     zaufi@gentop ~ $ VBoxManage storageattach ubuntu-12.04 --storagectl storage --port 2 --medium /usr/share/virtualbox/VBoxGuestAdditions.iso --type dvddrive